Code-Institute-Submissions/MS2-9/README.md

 - As a user, I want to be able to use it on desktop, tablet and mobile devices.

-- As a user, I want to find out what eco homes are.

-- As a user, I am interested in one of the three eco home concepts introduced and would like to know more.

-- As a user, I want to find out more about one of the related interests introduced on the Home page.

-- As a user, I would like to sign up to Greener Homes latest news.

-- As a user, I want to know further more about one of the eco homes introduced on the Home page.

-- As a user, I want to watch an informative video of one of the eco home concepts.
+- As a user, I want to have a fun time playing the game.

-- As a user, I want to know what kind of resources are available to help me know more about eco homes.

-- As a user, I want to find more information, so would like to contact Greener Homes via the contact page.
+- As a user, I want to see interesting and fun images some easy to memorise and some not so easy.

-- As a user, I have read through the information of the home page and feel this is too much change in my life but still want to change a small part of my lifestyle and want to know what eco products I can buy.

-- As a user, I want to know the cost of an earthship, tiny house or shipping container home in the UK.
+- As a user, I want simple instructions.

-The user’s goals can be met via this website as it gives an introduction to these concepts as well as direction to further quality online resources in website links, video links and recommended books.
+The user’s goals can be met via this website as it gives a fun and interesting.

-As this subject area is quite vast it was important to keep it simple looking and in content too as to not overwhelm beginners.
-Most websites I have found are full of information and the user experience feels overloaded by the information with the cramped layouts and popping adverts, having to click them to close.

-It is easy to navigate with the navbar fixed on top, so the user can choose to go to another page wherever they are on the current page.

-All links open into a new tab so the user will not forget Greener Homes website and can go back to it easily.
+It is easy to navigate with one page, simple, clear and succinct instructions and self explanatory restart button.
 ## Wireframes
-I used [Balsamiq](https://balsamiq.com/) to create [wireframes](https://github.com/karzuin/First-milestone-project/tree/master/wireframes) in desktop, tablet and phone view.
+I used [Pencil](https://pencil.evolus.vn/) to create [wireframes](https://github.com/karzuin/MS2/tree/master/wireframes) in desktop, tablet and phone view.

 # Features